Intimacy with God is the source of your joy in life and your strength to do good work.

 Being emotionally vulnerable helped me to trust Jesus and to receive comfort and strength from his Papa.

-That in turn helped to pray for others effected by the conflict and to look to God to guide us through the storm.
+That in turn helped me to pray for others effected by the conflict and to look to God to guide us through the storm.

 Intimacy with God is like that.
 It’s not always sweet and affectionate — often it includes working through stress, confessing sin, and taking courage to follow Jesus into an unknown outcome that’s messy.